cssconf/2017.cssconf.eu/_talks/lets-build-a-css-game.md

 ---
 talk_id: lets-build-a-css-game
-title: Let's Build a CSS Game
+title: Let’s Build a CSS Game
 ---

 <p>Let’s live code a game together using just CSS and HTML!
 This talk will